joelek/ts-autoguard/readme.md

 * Remove Plain type.
 * Add content negotation to ts generator.
 * Require routes to be specified using an alias in v6.
+* Add support for "-", "." and "~" in StaticComponentPart.

 ## Syntax